mailup/bee-rails-app-example/README.md

 # Bee Plugin Rails Application Example

-This is an example application for integrating MailUp BEE Plugin.
+This is an example application for integrating MailUp BEE Plugin inside a Rails app.

 For details on how the plugin works, please consult the documentation: